 If you spend more years in the program, you’ll get less preference from the Ministry program so if you’ve been an auxiliar for a few years, apply as early as you possibly can in order to get a low application number (inscrita).
-And one final note, the Ministerio de Educación just released a formal graph in this year’s renewal instructions about the Number of Renewals (Número de renovaciones).
+And one final note, the Ministerio de Educación has released a formal chart in the past couple of years with the renewal instructions about the Number of Renewals (Número de renovaciones).
 Please refer to the photo below and confirm if your preferred region has limitations on how many times you can renew.

 2. Apply through Profex (if applicable)

-If you remember from last year, the Spanish government uses this very rudimentary online interface for educational programs run both in and out of Spain.
-It’s infamously known for crashing on the first day the application re-opens but…this past year (2020), I heard that surprisingly it didn’t crash!
-It has every other year I’ve known about the program but maybe things are looking up?
+If you remember from last year, the Spanish government uses this very rudimentary online interface for all the educational programs run both in and out of Spain.
+It’s infamously known for crashing on the first day the application re-opens but…in 2020, I heard that surprisingly it didn’t crash!
+Was that a sign pointing towards all the madness we were going to experience? 😬 It has every other year I’ve known about the program but maybe things are looking up?
 (Don’t get your hopes up about them changing websites or doing a massive upgrade to Profex itself, though.)